 I was surprised how comfortable I felt inside they were almost cheerful.
 They were large, bright, and colorful giving a sense of peace.
 Albeit, there aren’t any sarcophagi left and all jewels and artifacts have either been looted in the past or moved to the Antiquities Museum.
 Still a very impressive sight indeed.

 The ancient Egyptians believed that these temples were homes to the Gods when in fact they were places of worship for the Pharaohs.
 Priests performed the rituals of the temple, but religion wasn’t the same as we know it today.
 The King was actually more important than religion and priests acted on the king’s authority.

 Egypt’s Kingdoms were broken down into the New Kingdom and the Old Kingdom.
 The New Kingdom lasted from 1570–1070 BC and was ancient Egypt’s most prosperous time.
 This is when many of the temples were built.
 The Valley. of the Kings was built for the New Kingdom Pharaohs.
 The Old Kingdom spanned from 2575 BC to 2150 BC and was known as the time of the Pyramids.
 It was during this time that the Pyramids of Giza were built.

 Map of Famous Egypt Temples

-The temples of Egypt are fascinating to explore and learn about.
-When visitng Egypt you must take a tour to learn all the facts about the Egypt temples.
+Ancient Egyptian temples are fascinating to explore and learn about.
+When visiting Egypt you must take a tour to learn all the facts about the temples of ancient Egypt.

-Coming from such a young country like Canada, I am fascinated with living in history.
-Every building, structure and monument has a story to tell.
+Coming from such a young country as Canada, I am fascinated with living in history.
+Every building, structure, and monument has a story to tell.